 In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management and EY the audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023, and discussed with management and EY the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
 The Audit Committee also reviewed and discussed with management and EY the EY report on our internal controls over financial reporting set forth in our Annual Report on Form 10-K for the year ended December 31, 2023.
 In addition, the Audit Committee has discussed with EY the critical accounting matter included in their report as well as the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
-The Audit Committee has received the written disclosures and the letter from EY required by applicable requirements of the PCAOB regarding EY's communications with the Audit Committee has evaluated and concluded the non-audit services provided by EY to our company comply with SEC independence rules.
+The Audit Committee has received the written disclosures and the letter from EY required by applicable requirements of the PCAOB regarding EY's communications with the Audit Committee concerning independence, and has discussed with EY its independence.
+In addition, the Audit Committee has evaluated and concluded the non-audit services provided by EY to our company comply with SEC independence rules.